scheidelg/ghpa/GitHub-Credential-Security.md

     - The machine account will have read-only access to just a specific private GitHub repository; it will not have access to the user's regular GitHub account.

- - Next best, use GHPA with GitHub private access tokens.
+ - Next best, use GHPA with GitHub personal access tokens<sup>[\[1\]](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)</sup>

     - Users can use their regular GitHub user ID.

-    - Each user will need to create a private access token with a limited scope.
+    - Each user will need to create a personal access token with a limited scope.

     - The minimum scope required to read content from a private GitHub repository is *repo*.
 This scope grants 'full control of private repositories' which also includes full control of public repositories. *In the event of compromised credentials, the attacker will be able to read all public and private repositories to which the user has access*.